 Percebes win the award for Weirdest Seafood in Spain: yes, they are indeed barnacles.
 But these barnacles attach themselves to dangerous, rocky cliffs that are battered by incoming tidal waves.
 Because of this, they’re extremely expensive, fetching prices between fifty and a hundred euros a kilo!
-They are, however, a beloved delicacy.
+They are, however, a beloved delicacy, especially at Christmas.
 To eat them, you cut off the leathery tube (the “goose neck”) with your front teeth just below the base of the beaky head.
 Discarding the tube, you chow down on the juicy insides that sometimes can taste like a blast of the tides.
 I don’t know if their addictive flavor justifies their outrageous price, but they’re worth trying at least once.

 Velvet crab (nécora)

 One of my personal favorites, the velvet crab is a real joy to eat because almost the entire crab is edible—the legs, pincers, and body are filled with flaky, savory meat.
 These nécoras are called “velvet” crabs in English because their carapaces are covered in tiny little hairs that feel remarkably like velvet.
 Upon being cooked, these blueish-gray crabs turn bright red and orange, making their striped triangular swimming legs really stand out.
 If you try any crustacean on this list, try nécoras!

 Spider crab (centollo / centolo)

 Of all the seafood on this list, the spider crab is the only one I have yet to try, mainly because it’s so gargantuan in both size and price!
 The centollo’s central carapace resembles a rugged, ugly rock with thick, bony legs branching out of it that I’m sure house hefty flakes of delicious crab meat.

 Shrimp (camarón / gamba)